Frequently Asked Questions

 What is the timeline for this grant program?

-The application window opens June 5, 2023, and runs through June 30, 2023.
+The application window opens February 1, 2024, and closes on March 29, 2024.
 All applications must be submitted by the deadline to be considered.
 The selection committee will review all applications and the selected applications will be announced on July 25.
 Grants will begin on August 14, 2023, and run through June 30, 2024.